 • Draw a rough sketch/ template for how you want the final board to look, or you can use pictures from this post or the internet/social media for inspiration.

-• Create height/ dimension by using bowls and small dishes like tapas plates.
+• Create height/ dimension by using bowls and small dishes, such as tapas plates.

 • Try to gather all food/ items in advance to avoid any last-minute hiccups.

-• Use a good mix of sweet and savory items, as well as strong and mild flavors and a variety of textures.
+• Use a good mix of sweet and savory items, as well as a variety of strong and mild flavors, along with different textures.

-• Assemble the board from largest to smallest items and then fill the empty spaces.
+• Assemble the board from the largest to the smallest items and then fill the empty spaces.

 • You can use preportioned cups of desserts/snacks for easy picking and eating.